 Hopper's hands-on approach also meant he oversaw the designing and making of furniture, carpets and decorative objects for the castle, all in the extravagant and playful neo-Norman style.
 Featuring fantastical beasts, faces and patterns, the furnishings drew on the skills of local craftsmen, with furniture created in oak, ebony, marble and even in slate from Penrhyn quarry.

 In 1840, with the castle finished, George Hay Dawkins-Pennant died.
 His daughter, Juliana, inherited Penrhyn, and her husband, Edward Gordon Douglas adopted the name Pennant and later became the 1st Lord Penrhyn of Llandegai.

 The Gallery of North Wales

-Edward did this to great effect, amassing an outstanding collection of Dutch, Venetian and Spanish paintings.
-The collection gave Penrhyn its reputation of being ‘the Gallery of North Wales’ at that time.
+Edward did this to great effect, amassing an outstanding collection of Dutch, Venetian and Spanish paintings with the help of Belgian art advisor, C.J.
+Nieuwenhuys.
+Great names included Canaletto, Rembrandt, Wouwermans, Ruijsdael, Belotto and Palma Vecchio.
+Many of these pictures can still be seen in the Castle and the collection gave Penrhyn its reputation of being ‘the Gallery of North Wales’ at that time.

 In 1949, after the death of the fourth Lord Penrhyn, the land and title separated.
 The title went to Frank Douglas Pennant, who became fifth Lord Penrhyn, and the land went to the fourth Lord’s niece, Lady Janet Harper.

-Only two years later Penrhyn Castle, along with the Ysbyty Ifan and Carneddau estates came under our care.
+Only two years later, Penrhyn Castle, along with the Ysbyty Ifan and Carneddau estates, came under the care of the National Trust.